llchrisll/ROTPDocs/docs/guides/customs.md

 ##### Lua Files
 * `data\luafiles514\lua files\datainfo\accessoryid.lub`
-   View ID(Item DB)ClassNum(itemInfo.lub)
+	Contains the ViewID/ClassNum of your headgear.
+  > View ID for Item DB
+  > ClassNum for itemInfo.lub

+	Note: Clients have a hardcoded View ID limit, depending on client, it might vary.
+	2018-06-20 as example has 2000 (I think), so to use a value higher than that
+	you need to apply the client patch "Increase Headgear ViewID".
+	Like you want to use 6000 as start then input 7000 or more in the patch.

 * `data\luafiles514\lua files\datainfo\accname.lub`
 	File Name Entry, only consisting of `_name`, meaning the client will automatically add the gender at the front.

 ### Costume Headgears
 Adding Costume Headgears is no different from regular heagears,
-you just change the `Location` node (YML) in the item database on your server and
+you just change the `Locations` node (YML) in the item database on your server and
 change the `costume = false` to `costume = true` in the `itemInfo.lub`, tho the lua part is optional.
 ___
 ## Weapons